FKnottenbelt/LS_120/OOP_design/testing.md

 When the code in your tests uses the same collaborating objects as the code in your application, your tests always break when they should
+If you have dependency injection and you have only one canditate for the role this makes sense.
+However, it can be slow.
+And if you have many candidates you don't want to have to inject all of them in your test.
+Solution: make a fake one, a test double (stub) that gives only what you need. (see test_double.rb)